 I also understand that the District recommends that I obtain appropriate insurance for the equipment to cover loss, damage, or destruction.
-[See DG(LEGAL)] This document acknowledges my possession of the following Equipment and assumption of financial responsibility for the Equipment usage off school property or outside of a school-sponsored event.
+[See DG(LEGAL)]I also acknowledge my possession of any Equipment assigned to me in the district's asset management system and financial responsibility for the Equipment usage off school property or outside of a school-sponsored event.
 I acknowledge that Bastrop ISD has not required that I enter into this agreement as a condition of my employment with Bastrop ISD.
 I further acknowledge that Bastrop ISD may request the return of the Equipment at any time, and I will be required to return the Equipment within one business day after Bastrop ISD has made such a request.
-The term "Equipment" as used in this Agreement shall mean the technology equipment described below:
+The term "Equipment" as used in this Agreement shall mean the technology equipment assigned to me in the district's asset management system.